raralabs/rara-bot-guide/README.md

     Note:- `-me` takes same values as by `-y`.

    Eg:- `/out-year -y [2019, 2021]` -> Members leave from 2019 till 2021 includes weekends

+##### 1.1.1 Commands for admin/manager

+* `/out -del "sample@email.com"` - > Cancel leave for user with given _email_ .
+Note:- Command will work only if leave start day *is greater than or equal to* current date.
+In other word, leaves that are *passed will not be touched* by the command.